 On social issues, Cruz is pro-life and has stated his belief in “marriage between a man and a woman.”
 He opposes abortion and same-sex marriage.
 "Instead of a federal government that works to undermine our values, imagine a federal government that works to defend the sanctity of human life, and to uphold the sacrament of marriage," he said in a speech announcing his run for president.

-As the son of a Cuban immigrant, Cruz says he “celebrates legal immigration,” according to his official website.
-In 2014, Cruz proposed legislation to prevent President Obama from expanding amnesty, and he is a vocal critic of the Obama administration’s immigration policies.
-As a 2016 presidential hopeful, he has called for more “boots on the ground” to increase security at the border.
+As the son of a Cuban immigrant, Cruz said he “celebrates legal immigration,” according to his official website.
+In 2014, Cruz proposed legislation to prevent President Obama from expanding amnesty, and he served as a vocal critic of the Obama administration’s immigration policies.
+As a 2016 presidential hopeful, he called for more “boots on the ground” to increase security at the border.

-Cruz is also in favor of abolishing the IRS and instituting a flat tax system.
-Regarding the issue of climate change, the presidential hopeful acknowledges that climate change is real, but he has questioned the scientific evidence of its causes and impact as presented by what he calls “global warming alarmists.”
+Cruz also favored abolishing the IRS and instituting a flat tax system.
+Regarding the issue of climate change, he acknowledged that climate change is real, though he also questioned the scientific evidence of its causes and impact as presented by the “global warming alarmists.”

-In April 2016, Cruz announced Carly Fiorina as his vice presidential running mate.
-Fiorina, the former Hewlitt-Packard CEO, had dropped out of the presidential race in February and endorsed Cruz in March.
-After losing the Indiana primary to Trump in May 2016, Cruz suspended his campaign.
+However, after losing the Indiana primary to Trump in May, Cruz suspended his campaign.
 "From the beginning, I have said that I will continue on as long as there is a viable path to victory," Cruz told his supporters.
 "Tonight, I am sorry to say, it appears that path has been closed."

 Controversy at the Republican Convention

-On July 20, 2016, Cruz delivered a controversial speech at the Republican National Convention in Cleveland, Ohio, a day after his former opponent Donald Trump officially won the party’s presidential nomination.
-Addressing the convention in primetime, Cruz congratulated Trump, but did not endorse him, drawing boos from the audience of delegates and chants of “Vote for Trump!” and “Go Home!”
+On July 20, 2016, Cruz delivered a controversial speech at the Republican National Convention in Cleveland, Ohio, one day after Trump officially won the party’s presidential nomination.
+Addressing the convention, Cruz congratulated Trump, but did not endorse him, drawing boos from the audience of delegates and chants of “Vote for Trump!” and “Go Home!”

 The next day Cruz addressed delegates from his home state of Texas, many of whom were angry about his unwillingness to back Trump.
-“This isn't just a team sport," Cruz defended his position.
+“This isn't just a team sport," said Cruz, defending his position.
 "We either stand for shared principles or we’re not worth anything.”